Luix-Sparta/tech258_cicd/cicd.md

 This guide outlines the steps to create a Continuous Integration/Continuous Deployment (CI/CD) job in Jenkins and configure GitHub webhooks for automated builds.

+### Master Node:

+1. **Centralized Control**: The Master node is the central server in a Jenkins environment.
+It manages the configuration settings, job scheduling, and monitors the entire Jenkins system.

+2. **Job Distribution**: It receives requests from users or external systems to execute tasks (jobs) and distributes these tasks to available Agent nodes for execution.

+3. **User Interface**: The Jenkins web interface, where users can configure jobs, view build results, and manage plugins, is typically accessed through the Master node.

+4. **Executor**: The Master node also executes some jobs directly, especially those that don't require a specific environment or can't be delegated to Agent nodes.

+5. **Primary Configuration**: It holds the primary configuration of Jenkins, including global settings, user permissions, and plugin configurations.

+6. **Resource Management**: It manages resources such as disk space and memory, ensuring optimal performance and resource allocation across the Jenkins environment.

+### Agent Node:

+1. **Worker Nodes**: Agent nodes, also known as worker nodes or slave nodes, are additional machines configured to offload build and test tasks from the Master node.

+2. **Distributed Builds**: They execute jobs delegated by the Master node, allowing for distributed builds across multiple machines.
+This helps in scaling Jenkins to handle larger workloads efficiently.

+3. **Specialized Environments**: Agent nodes can be configured with specific software environments, tools, or hardware configurations required for particular builds or tests.

+4. **Parallel Execution**: Multiple Agent nodes can execute jobs concurrently, enabling parallel execution of builds and reducing overall build times.

+5. **Isolation**: Each Agent node operates independently, providing isolation between different builds and ensuring that failures in one job don't affect others.

+6. **Scalability**: Additional Agent nodes can be added or removed dynamically based on workload demands, providing scalability to the Jenkins environment.

 ## CICD Job

+A Jenkins job, also known as a build job or pipeline, is a task or set of tasks that Jenkins executes as part of a continuous integration (CI) or continuous deployment (CD) process.
+These jobs define the steps needed to build, test, deploy, and deliver software applications automatically.

+Here's what a Jenkins job typically consists of:

+1. **Source Code Checkout**: The job starts by checking out the source code from a version control system like Git, Subversion, or Mercurial.
+2. **Build Process**: Jenkins performs various build tasks, such as compiling code, running unit tests, and generating artifacts like JAR files or Docker images.
+3. **Testing**: The job executes automated tests, including unit tests, integration tests, and any other types of tests necessary to ensure the quality of the software.
+4. **Deployment**: For CD pipelines, Jenkins may deploy the built artifacts to various environments, such as development, staging, or production servers.
+5. **Notification**: Jenkins sends notifications to relevant stakeholders about the build status, test results, and deployment status via email, Slack, or other communication channels.
+6. **Reporting**: Jenkins generates reports on build and test results, providing insights into the health and quality of the software.
+7. **Logging and Monitoring**: Jenkins logs build output and provides monitoring capabilities to track the progress and performance of jobs.

+Jenkins jobs can be configured using Jenkins' web interface or by defining pipeline scripts using Jenkinsfile, which allows for more complex and flexible automation workflows.
+Jobs can be triggered manually, periodically, or automatically based on events such as code commits, pull requests, or scheduled intervals.

 ### Steps to Create the Jenkins Job